tooget/Idea-Archive/README.md

    - Transaction checking sites
    - Blockchain transaction checker
    - Wallet address tracer for IRS or others
+ - Coin exchange without account authentication and trading with the physical wallets face to face

 ## DApp on smart contract blockchain
  - NFT market platform